vkpankov/bioinf_isd/README.md

 3. Search peptide sequences in a six-frame genome translation database
 4. Perform tissue-specific analysis of found sequences using transcriptome databases

+### Methods and results
+1. Peptide sequences were aligned to six-frame genome translation database in two ways: using local alignment with heuristics and using HMM model.
+The transeq utility was used to translate the genome.
+The Exonerate tool was used for local alignment of peptide sequences.
+The HMMER tool was used to build HMM models (separatly by tissue types) and align them to transcriptome.
+2. 100% matches were found for two sequences
+3. Tissue specificity not detected

 ### References
 1. ftp://ftp.ensembl.org/pub/release-81/fasta/homo_sapiens/
 2. exonerate: Slater GS and Birney E (2005) Automated generation of heuristics for biological sequence comparison.
 BMC Bioinformatics 6:31; doi: 10.1186/1471-2105-6-31